To invite Andy to speak to your writing group, email him at

-Popular nonfiction, like Olympic skating, calls for a seamless blend of techniques that mean success or failure.
+Popular nonfiction, like the rungs of a ladder, depends on interconnected techniques that spell success or failure.
 We’ll examine ten key aspects: Titles/Subtitles; Distinctiveness/Targeting; Opening; Approach; Scripture Use; Examples; Fulfillment of Promises; Author Qualifications; Writing Quality; Mechanics.

 Off to a Great Start